openaps/docs/docs/docs/Usage and maintenance/running-autotune.md

 **Requirements**: You should have Nightscout BG and treatment data.
 If you do not regularly enter carbs (meals) into Nightscout (this happens automatically when you use the "Bolus Wizard" on the Medtronic pump and should not be manually added to Nightscout if you use the Bolus Wizard), autotune will try to raise basals at those times of days to compensate.
 However, you could still look at overnight basal recommendations and probably even ISF recommendations overall.
 [Read this page for more details on what you should/not pay attention to with missing data.](../How it works/autotune#if-you-are-diy-closed-looping-and-looking-at-autotune>)

-**Note**: this is currently based on *one* ISF and carb ratio throughout the day.
-Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.

-**Feedback**: Please note autotune is still a work in progress (WIP).
-Please provide feedback along the way, or after you run it.
-You can share your thoughts in [Gitter](https://gitter.im/openaps/autotune), or via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2).

 ### Step 0: Decide where to run Autotune

 * (Remember you can use [AutotuneWeb](https://autotuneweb.azurewebsites.net/) if you don't want to run it on your computer.)